Maximum message length in bytes. message.max.bytes=1000012 # Whether to allow automatic creation of topics. The default value is false. Currently, topics can be created in the console or through the Tencent Cloud API. auto.create.topics.enable=false # Whether to allow topic deletion by calling the A

 The following are the configurations of a CKafka Broker for your reference:

-# Maximum size of the message in bytes. message.max.bytes=1000012 # Whether to allow auto creation of topics.
-Default value is false.
-Topics can be created in the console or through TencentCloud API. auto.create.topics.enable=false # Whether to allow calling an API to delete a topic. delete.topic.enable=true # Maximum request size allowed for a broker is 16 MB. socket.request.max.bytes=16777216 # Each IP can establish up to 5,000 connections with a broker. max.connections.per.ip=5000 # Offset retention period.
-Default value is 7 days. offsets.retention.minutes=10080 # Allow anyone to access when there is no ACL configuration. allow.everyone.if.no.acl.found=true # Log segment size is 1 GB. log.segment.bytes=1073741824 # Log rolling check interval is 5 minutes.
-If the retention period is set to less than 5 minutes, it may still take 5 minutes to clear the log. log.retention.check.interval.ms=300000
+# Maximum message length in bytes. message.max.bytes=1000012 # Whether to allow automatic creation of topics.
+The default value is false.
+Currently, topics can be created in the console or through the Tencent Cloud API. auto.create.topics.enable=false # Whether to allow topic deletion by calling the API. delete.topic.enable=true # The maximum request length allowed for a Broker is 16 MB. socket.request.max.bytes=16777216 # Each IP can establish up to 5,000 connections with a Broker. max.connections.per.ip=5000 # Offset retention period.
+The default value is 7 days. offsets.retention.minutes=10080 # Everyone is allowed to access when there is no ACL configuration. allow.everyone.if.no.acl.found=true # The log segment size is 1 GB. log.segment.bytes=1073741824 # The log rolling check interval is 5 minutes.
+If the retention period is set to less than 5 minutes, it may still take 5 minutes to clear logs. log.retention.check.interval.ms=300000

 The number of partitions should be determined based on the throughput of production and consumption, ideally through the following formula:

 Num represents the number of partitions, T the target throughput, PT the maximum production throughput by the producer to a single partition, and CT the maximum consumption throughput by the consumer from a single partition.
 The number of partitions is equal to T/PT or T/CT, whichever is larger.

 In practice, the actual PT is determined by batch size, compression algorithm, acknowledgement mechanism, number of replicas, and so on, while the actual CT is subject to business logic, which varies according to the actual conditions.